Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 # File Batch Source

+## Definition
+File Batch Source is a Guavus Enterprise Accelerator that is used when you need to read from a distributed file system.

 ## Description

-This source is used whenever you need to read from a distributed file system.
+This accelerator proves to be instrumental when you have data organized across a distributed file system and you want to read it.

+## Use Case
-For example, you may want to read in log files from S3 every hour and then store the logs in a TimePartitionedFileSet.
+Consider a scenario wherein you want to read in log files from S3 every hour and then store the logs in a TimePartitionedFileSet.
+It can be achieved my making configurational changes as described in the sections below.

-## Properties
+## Configuration
+The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.
+**Reference Name:** The name used to uniquely identify this source for lineage, annotating metadata, etc.

 **Path:** Path to read from.
 For example, s3a://<bucket>/path/to/input